 Section 2 – MAJORITY

-1. A two-thirds (2/3) majority vote of those in attendance shall be required to approve any amendment.
+1) A two-thirds (2/3) majority vote of those in attendance shall be required to approve any amendment.

 Article IX – BYLAWS, RULES AND REGULATIONS

-1. The Association may devise and give effect to such Bylaws, Rules or Regulations as may be requisite for its governance, provided they are consonant with the principles embodied in this Constitution.
+1) The Association may devise and give effect to such Bylaws, Rules or Regulations as may be requisite for its governance, provided they are consonant with the principles embodied in this Constitution.

-2. Such Bylaws, Rules or Regulations shall be reviewed every three years and amended as necessary at the Annual General Meeting of the Association.
+2) Such Bylaws, Rules or Regulations shall be reviewed every three years and amended as necessary at the Annual General Meeting of the Association.

 Section 1 – MAIL

-Section 2 – MEETINGS
+Section 2 – BOARD OF DIRECTORS MEETINGS

-Meetings.
-Not less than one (1) day’s notice shall be given for meetings, except when all Officers are present and waive notice of calling a meeting.
-Executive Committee members may attend either in-person, or via any suitable electronic medium (i.e., smartphone, FaceTime, Skype, Text, etc.).
+1) The Board of Directors shall meet at least once between Annual General Meetings.
+Not less than one (1) day’s notice shall be given to each Director for meetings, except when all Officers are present and waive notice of calling a meeting.
+Board of Directors Officers may attend either in-person, or via any suitable electronic medium (i.e., smartphone, FaceTime, Skype, Facebook Live, YouTube Live, Text, etc.).
 Questions arising at any meeting shall be decided by a majority of votes.
 In case of an equality of votes, the President shall have the casting vote.